Melatonin as a medication and supplement: Overdose

 Melatonin appears to be relatively safe in overdose.
 It has been administered at daily doses of up to 300 mg without causing clinically significant adverse reactions in the literature.
+However, doses of 200 to 1,200 mg daily were reported to cause sleeping and emotional problems.
 The most commonly reported adverse effect of melatonin overdose is somnolence.
 Upon melatonin overdose, drowsiness may be expected and the compound should be cleared within 12 hours.
 No special treatment is needed for melatonin overdose.

 Interactions

 Melatonin is metabolized mainly by CYP1A enzymes.
 As such, inhibitors and inducers of CYP1A enzymes, such as CYP1A2, can modify melatonin metabolism and exposure.
 As an example, the CYP1A2 and CYP2C19 inhibitor fluvoxamine increases melatonin peak levels by 12-fold and overall exposure by 17-fold and this combination should be avoided.
 CYP1A2 inducers like cigarette smoking, carbamazepine, and rifampicin may reduce melatonin exposure due to induction of CYP1A2.

 In those taking warfarin, some evidence suggests there may exist a potentiating interaction, increasing the anticoagulant effect of warfarin and the risk of bleeding.